danielmrhodes/JANUS/README.md

 - Source: Simulates either a simple isotropic gamma-ray, or a user-definable gamma-ray cascade.
 No massive particles involved.
 - Scattering: Simulates two-body scattering events.
 No gamma-rays involved.
-- Full: Simulates Coulomb Excitation events with user-definable level schemes, scattering-angle dependent excitation probabilities, and scattering-angle dependent alignment of the excited states..
+- Full: Simulates Coulomb Excitation events with user-definable level schemes, excitation probabilities, and alignment of the excited states.
+Both angle and energy dependence are accounted for.

 Macro Files
 -----------------